podblog/octoblog/source/_posts/2012-10-08-ramblings-after-the-weekend-dot-dot-dot.markdown

 {% instagram 296706232201379873_31120127 %}

 Car 2 Go is saving me so much money in cab fare.
 It's amazing.
 Plus, they never thought of my use case until I told them.
+They posted on Facebook about using their service to get to the Brickell Oktoberfest party, and taking the safe way (a cab) home.
 Agalmic cowboy diplomacy.

 {% img center https://s3.amazonaws.com/dvblog/lostios2012-9217.jpg 960 640 'Hi Jordyn' %}